martenframework/marten/docs/docs/authentication/introduction.md

 ## Overview

 Marten's [`new`](../development/reference/management-commands#new) management command allows the generation of projects with a built-in `auth` application.
+The same application can also be added to existing projects by leveraging the [`auth`](../development/reference/generators#auth) generator.

-This application is part of the created project: it provides the necessary [models](../models-and-databases), [handlers](../handlers-and-http), [schemas](../schemas), [emails](../emailing), and [templates](../templates) allowing to authenticate users with email addresses and passwords, while also supporting standard password reset flows.
+The generated authentication application is part of your project: it provides the necessary [models](../models-and-databases), [handlers](../handlers-and-http), [schemas](../schemas), [emails](../emailing), and [templates](../templates) allowing to authenticate users with email addresses and passwords, while also supporting standard password reset flows.
 On top of that, an `Auth::User` model is automatically generated for your newly created projects.
 Since this model is also part of your project, this means that it's possible to easily add new fields to it and generate migrations for it as well.

 Here is the list of responsibilities of the generated authentication application: